Center for Advanced Imaging Research (CAIR)

 Biosketch

-Dr. Janowski completed his residency in neurosurgery at the Medical University of Warsaw, Poland in 2009, and a year later he defended his PhD thesis in neuroscience at the Mossakowski Medical Research Centre, PAS, Warsaw, Poland.
-In 2011 he joined the Department of Radiology at Johns Hopkins University as a post-doctoral fellow and his career progressed to Associate Professor in 2016.
+Dr. Janowski completed his residency in neurosurgery at the Medical University of Warsaw, Poland, in 2009.
+A year later, he defended his PhD thesis in neuroscience at the Mossakowski Medical Research Centre, PAS, Warsaw, Poland.
+In 2011, he joined the Department of Radiology at Johns Hopkins University as a post-doctoral fellow and subsequently advanced to the position of Associate Professor in 2016.

-In 2019 he moved to the Department of Diagnostic Radiology and Nuclear Medicine at the University of Maryland, Baltimore.
-Dr Janowski’s research interests center on adding advanced imaging to accomplish precision medicine in neurointerventions.
-He is using radiolabeling and magnetic labeling of therapeutic agents to deliver them to the central nervous system using real-time interventional PET and MR imaging.
+In 2019, Dr. Janowski was recruited by the Department of Diagnostic Radiology and Nuclear Medicine at the University of Maryland, Baltimore, to establish a Program in Image Guided Neurointerventions (PIGN) - a vibrant hub at the crossroads of molecular imaging and medicine.
+His research interests focus on integrating advanced imaging techniques to achieve precision medicine in neurointerventions.
+He is pioneering the use of radiolabeling and magnetic labeling of therapeutic agents, delivering them to the central nervous system with real-time interventional PET and MR imaging.
+His recent work on enhancing osmotic blood-brain barrier opening and CRISPR-based genome editing is currently patent pending.
+He is actively exploring these research avenues further.

 Dr. Janowski is the Co-Director of the Program in Image Guided Neurointerventions (PIGN).